wdalryah/wdalryah/README.md

 - I’m looking to collaborate on open sources or proprietry projects
 - you can reach me on "abdalrhman.alryah@linux.com"

-reach out participate or access projects on private repositories
+reach out to participate or access projects on private repositories